internetofcoins/module-deterministic/README.md

 # Internet of Coins module deterministic

+## NOTICE: We have migrated.
+Find our latest code here: https://github.com/hybrix-io

 ## Overview

 This repository contains module-deterministic used by Internet of Coins daemon hybridd.
 The module provides deterministic code routines to create trustless transactions that can be pushed into cryptocurrency networks.